 Individuals should not contact HMRC now.
 HMRC will use existing information to check potential eligibility and invite applications once the scheme is operational.
 HMRC will then pay the grant directly to eligible claimants’ bank account.
-Applications for the third grant will open from 30 November 2020.

 Businesses that have cover for both pandemics and government-ordered closure should be covered, as the government and insurance industry confirmed on 17 March 2020 that advice to avoid pubs, theatres etc is sufficient to make a claim as long as all other terms and conditions are met.